![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 Henry(k) Sienkiewicz (1846-1916) - psydonym Litwos |

 Polish novelist, a storyteller, and winner of the Nobel Prize for Literature in 1905.
 Henryk Sienkiewicz's most famous novels include the widely translated and several times filmed Quo Vadis?
 (1896).
 His strongly Catholic worldview deeply marked his writing.
 Sienkiewicz's works have been published in 50 languages.
-"And Peter understood that neither Caesar nor all his legions could overcome the living truth, -- that they could not overwhelm it with tears or blood, and that now its victory was beginning.
+"And Peter understood that neither Caesar nor all his legions could overcome the living truth,—that they could not overwhelm it with tears or blood, and that now its victory was beginning.
 He understood with equal force why the Lord had turned him back on the road.
-That city of pride, crime, wickedness, and power was beginning to be His city, and the double capital, from which would flow out upon the world government of souls and bodies." (from Quo Vadis?)
-Henryk Sienkiewicz was born to a well-to-do family in Wola
+That city of pride, crime, wickedness, and power was beginning to be His city, and the double capital, from which would flow out upon the world government of souls and bodies." (from Quo Vadis?: A Narrative of the Time of Nero, translated from the Polish by Jeremiah Curtin, Thomas Nelson &Sons, 1925, p.
+538) Henryk Sienkiewicz was born to a well-to-do family in Wola

 Okrzejska, a town in Russian-ruled Poland.
 Because of economic